wp-plugins/status-update-custom-post-type/readme.txt

 look correct in Google Reader but this is intentional.
 For more information consult the following post: http://scripting.com/stories/2011/03/15/twitterPostsDontHaveTitles.html#p5574

-If it's really important for you that your status updates have titles you can go under the Settings > Writing page and check "Enable Title" although I personally recommend against it.

 This plugin also makes sure your status updates show up on the homepage and in your main RSS feed.
 I don't know if the way I'm doing it will cause problems